lovemearowlet/the-thing-collection/README.md

 ----------------------------------

-thing and thing.rs - thing.rs is the rust sorce file for thing. to run thing just run thing
+thing and thing.rs - thing.rs is the rust sorce file for thing. to run thing just run thing (linux only i think cuz i compiled it in linux)

 --------------------------------